underground-software/ILKD_course_materials/assignments/page_walk.md

             * `CSR_SATP`

-    * Because of the architecture-specific nature of this pagetable walk, this system call should be avialable only on RISC-V
+    * Because of the architecture-specific nature of this pagetable walk, this system call should be available only on RISC-V

         * The process for adding an architecture-specific system call is different from the process you followed in the [new_syscall](new_syscall.md) assignment